 Are you eligible?

-The purpose of the NSW skilled visa program is to help drive economic growth, competitiveness and productivity in NSW.
+The purpose of the NSW Skilled Nominated visa (subclass 190) program is to help drive economic growth, competitiveness and productivity in NSW.
 Through the 190 program we aim to nominate highly skilled migrants whose occupational skills are needed in NSW.

 NSW selects and invites candidates to apply for NSW nomination.
 Candidates are selected from the Department of Home Affairs SkillSelect database.
-NSW Department of Industry selects and invites the highest ranking candidates who meet the NSW nomination criteria in eligible occupations on an ongoing basis.
+NSW Treasury selects and invites the highest ranking candidates who meet the NSW nomination criteria in eligible occupations on an ongoing basis.
 Invitations are not guaranteed.

 To be considered for NSW selection, candidates must meet minimum eligibility requirements including: